ChildsplayOSU/bogl-deploy-scripts/README.md

 - rebuild-reboot.sh
 	- this is responsible for rebuilding the front & backend, and rebooting the server.
 This is used by your CRON script (but you can also manually trigger a build-boot sequence when you want).
 - teardown.sh
-	- Shutdown script that looks for an instance of **spielserver** by name, and kills the process.
-Do not use this if you are running more than one spielserver instance on your machine, but normally this should be just fine.
+	- Shutdown script that looks for an instance of **boglserver** by name, and kills the process.
+Do not use this if you are running more than one boglserver instance on your machine, but normally this should be just fine.

 **rebuild-reboot.sh** is sufficient to start up *everything* and auto-update, so long as the bogl and bogl-editor repositories are located in the same folder.